ceciliavision/zoom-learn-zoom/README.md

 ## Quick inference

-In the following, we will download the pre-trained model and example raw data for quick inference.
+We will download the pre-trained model and example raw data.

 ```
 git clone https://github.com/ceciliavision/zoom-learn-zoom.git